Brevin Allen: Los Angeles Chargers

 Allen was selected in the third round (19th overall) of the 2023 USFL draft by the Memphis Showboats.
 He went unselected in the 2023 NFL draft, but afterwards signed with the Los Angeles Chargers as an undrafted free agent.
 He was waived at the final roster cuts and afterwards re-signed to the practice squad.
 He was elevated to the active roster for their week one game against the Miami Dolphins and made his debut in the 36–34 loss, becoming both the first Northeast Guilford High School alumni and first Campbell Fighting Camel to play in an NFL game.
 He signed a reserve/future contract on January 11, 2024.
 He was waived on May 14, 2024.

 Green Bay Packers

 On August 7, 2024, Allen signed with the Green Bay Packers.
 He was released on August 27, 2024.

 New England Patriots

 On August 29, 2024, Allen was signed to the New England Patriots practice squad.
 He was released on September 3, 2024.

 Memphis Showboats

 On January 13, 2025, Allen signed with the Memphis Showboats of the United Football League (UFL).
 He was released on March 20, 2025.

 Toronto Argonauts

 On May 28, 2025, it was announced that Allen had signed with the Toronto Argonauts.
+On October 25, 2025, he was released.